 And now for those Strawberry Oatmeal Muffins!
 If you’re a loyal gfe reader, you know that I LOVE muffins!
 Thanks so much to Maggie for sharing this terrific recipe with us.
 Be sure to check out Berrylicious: 25 New Mouth-Watering Recipes for Enjoying This Summer’s Healthiest Fruits (this book is no longer available).

-- 1 cup unsweetened dairy-free milk mixed with 1 tablespoon apple cider vinegar
+- 1 cup unsweetened dairy-free milk (like almond milk) mixed with 1 tablespoon apple cider vinegar

 - 2 cups gluten-free, purity protocol oats (we like Only Oats)